Jill Ellis to lead NWSL expansion team in San Diego - WHIZ News

 “We believe in Jill and will provide the necessary investment to build a club that all of San Diego will be proud to support,” Burkle said in a statement.
 “Jill’s expertise and history within the sport is unrivalled and we are incredibly excited to continue to work with Commissioner (Lisa) Baird to bring a world-class team to San Diego as we continue to grow the sport and women’s soccer.”

-Baird announced earlier this year that the NWSL was adding a Sacramento team, but when the MLS expansion fell through, its future was uncertain until Tuesday’s announcement.
+Baird announced earlier this year that the NWSL was adding a Sacramento team, but when the MLS expansion fell through, the NWSL team’s future was uncertain until Tuesday’s announcement.

+It is expected that the team will play at the University of San Diego at the outset.

+“What we want to do is we want to be fiercely competitive right from the beginning, to put a product on the field that’s going to compete, to have players that are hungry to win championships right off the bat,” Ellis said on a conference call with reporters.
+“I don’t want to ease into this.
+I think we’re going to have resources and assets that are going to allow us to be competitive.”

 The addition of San Diego will bring the league to 12 teams.
 Angel City in Los Angeles is also set to start play in 2022.